chaswiso/Portfolio/Test Plan.md

 ## Control Procedures
 > What procedures will be followed if testing goes sideways?
-- problem reporting
+- all problems will need to be reported in the JIRA ticketing system
-- change requests
+- change requests w
 ## Features to Be Tested
 > Feature functionality **included** in this release